Bulgaria dangles hope on EU enlargement veto

 Albania's accession talks are linked to North Macedonia's in the intricate EU procedure.

-But the mood music further improved on Wednesday when they said they would attend the summit after all.
+But the mood further improved on Wednesday when they said they would attend the summit after all.

 The draft French statement for the first IGC, if it ever goes ahead, said: "This is a historic moment for us all, which marks a milestone in the evolution of our relationship".